How to manage a property chain

-People often talk about 'being in a chain' when buying and selling property.
-Here, you can find out what this means, how to keep the chain moving, and ways you can avoid being in one altogether.
+Find out what 'being in a chain' means, how to keep a property chain moving and ways you can avoid being in one altogether.

 What is a property chain?